 “I really appreciate how easy it is to configure Nagios XI,” said Kenneth Hagstrom, co-founder.
 “As a consultancy and service provider, it’s up to us to imagine what our customers can monitor.
 Nagios XI gives us inspiration for what’s possible.”

-Hagstrom continued, “We really appreciate the graphs and pre-sets and configuration inserts.
-Our customers love the reporting because we can customize the reports for what they need.
+Hagstrom continued, “We really appreciate the graphs, pre-sets, and configuration inserts.
+Our customers love the reporting because we can customize it to what they need.
 Our team has created a lot of customized solutions for [very large customers], and Nagios supports everything that executes our plugins.”

 The U.S. Liability Insurance Group needed more detailed information from their monitoring solution and faster alerts.
 Infrastructure architect John Kimmel championed the switch from another big-name monitoring provider to Nagios XI.

 “If you just use Nagios XI out of the box, you won’t be using it to its full potential,” he said.
 “If we never wanted to customize anything, we could’ve stayed with our old solution, but it wouldn’t let us do the job right.”